Mal’s been in touch – here’s how to stop your trains derailing on your track:

 iii) Set the correct back-to-back using a commercially available gauge on every set of wheels you have.

-iv) If you still have problems then closing the gap at B will prevent the opposite wheel escaping over the Frog.
+iv) If you still have problems with trains derailing then try closing the gap at B, which will prevent the opposite wheel escaping over the Frog.
 The suggestion to glue in a small strip of brass or very thin plastic to the inside of the check rail will catch the sideways movement before it allows the far wheel to get outside the frog.

 v) You can glue check rails into position on the inside rail of any curve to do the same trick.
 Why not?
 Real railways have them and exactly for this reason, they don’t do it for fun you know!
 I did this on my own curves where the tracks split over a baseboard join.
 Before, almost everything de-railed, now everything passes without problems.